kelmp/nets213-final/README.md

 - `src/qc.py` - our current implementation of quality control, which uses gold standard accuracies to vote on correct actions
 - `DnDHitNoTemplateTagsGS.html` - the MTurk Gold Standard HIT
-- `DnDHitNoTemplateTagsMain.html` - THe MTurk main HIT
+- `DnDHitNoTemplateTagsMain.html` - the MTurk main HIT

 ## Code Documentation